Search: Advanced search

 Is calcium chloride used to desex male dogs and cats in Australia?

 Calcium chloride (Calchlorin®, CaClCa) can be used as a non-surgical castration technique in male cats and dogs but is not currently being used for this purpose in Australia.
 The chemical was first investigated as a method of sterilisation in the 1970s, with recent field and experimental trials conducted in the past decade in India, Italy and the US.
-Calcium chloride has been used overseas in some low-cost spay and desexing programs focussing on mass population control and the reduction of stray animal populations1.
+Calcium chloride has been used overseas in some low-cost spay and desexing programs focussing on mass population control and the reduction of unowned animal populations1.
 The benefits of chemical castration are its relatively low cost and that it does not require surgery or general anaesthesia.
 This is useful in countries with limited access to sterile operating theatres, potentially allowing many more animals to be castrated than under surgical desexing programs.
 However, surgical desexing performed by a veterinarian under sterile surgical conditions and with the animal anaesthetised is considered the gold standard of care2.
 This is because surgical desexing has low post-operative complications, sterilisation is permanent, and it has the flexibility to be used for all types of dogs and cats3.

 How does calcium chloride desex male dogs and cats?